JustificationFactory/JustificationFactory-Engine/jf-webservices/README.md

 ## Content

 There is two webservices which come with Justification Factory:
-* The engine webservice (jf-engine-ws) to manipulate JDs and JPDs.
+* The engine webservice (jf-engine-ws) to manipulate Justification Diagrams and Justification Pattern Diagrams.
 * The bus (jf-bus) which automates the production of Justification Diagrams.

 ## Build